SwedbankPay/developer.swedbankpay.com/pax-terminal/OnDevice/messaging.md

 {% include pax-ondevice-message-transportation.md %}

+## Business App Sending to Payment App

-When a business app is broadcasting messages to the business app it uses the following:
+When a business app is broadcasting messages to the payment app it uses the following:

 *   `com.swedbankpay.payment.intent.TERMINAL_NEXO_MESSAGE`
 *   `com.swedbankpay.payment.intent.TERMINAL_ADMIN`